PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 - A new cmdlet is added by the experimental feature.
   The new cmdlet should be exposed when the experimental feature is enabled.
-- A new cmdlet is added by the experimental feature to overide an existing cmdlet with the same name.
+- A new cmdlet is added by the experimental feature to override an existing cmdlet with the same name.
   When the experimental feature is enabled, the existing cmdlet should be hidden and the new cmdlet should be exposed.